Best AIWB Holster Options for Appendix Carry: Reviewed

 (1)

-When it comes to choosing an inside the waistband (IWB) appendix holster (AIWB) for concealed carry, there are many different things you must take into consideration.
+When it comes to choosing an appendix inside-the-waistband (AIWB) holster for concealed carry, there are several important factors to consider.
 Various materials are available, prices vary with quality and popularity, and there are mission/wardrobe factors to account for.
 Should you get the cheapest?
 Kydex, leather, nylon, or a hybrid?
-I there something else to be factored in?
+Is there something else to be factored in?
 What is the best AIWB holster, and what makes it the best?

 Well, in this article, I’m going to show you what I believe are the best appendix holsters on the market and even help break down what you should be looking for when purchasing one.